oracle-livelabs/pts/mongo-api/infra-ocw/infra-free-ocw.md

     ![Port 80 Rule](./images/task1/port80-rule-new.png)

-13. Check on the **Detail Page** that the 2 Ingress Rules have beed added.
+13. You can check on the **Detail Page** that the 2 Ingress Rules have been added.

     ![All Ingress Rules Added](./images/task1/all-ingress-rules-added-new.png)